KontioJuho/matrinetR/README.md

                         genes = rownames(top10_degree_genes),
                         nodestat_type = "Strength")

+#The entire layout can be customized with the plotly package.
+#For example, titles can be changed as follows:

 t1 %>%  layout(title = "Weighted degrees: Mutual information network")
 t2 %>%  layout(title = "Weighted degrees: Jensen-Shannon network")